BenHenderson09/CancerClassifierNeuralNet/README.md

 ```

 ### Program details:
-- The classifier is coded completely from scratch apart from the use of the OML Matrix operation library
+- The classifier is coded from scratch apart from the use of the OML Matrix operation library
-that I created myself (from scratch).
+I made.
 It can be seen [here](https://github.com/BenHenderson09/OpenMatrixLib).

 - The program uses Java, it is a good mix of usability and speed, great for neural networks.